-There is a lot of controversy over how grief and depression are lumped together in the latest (May 2013) DSM-5 book; that is the “Diagnostic and Statistical Manual of Mental Disorders” used by psychiatrists and other professionals.
+There was a lot of controversy over how grief and depression are lumped together in the May 2013 DSM-5 book; that is the “Diagnostic and Statistical Manual of Mental Disorders” used by psychiatrists and other professionals.

-Concern and disagreement are being brought to the forefront as some professionals feel the inclusion of grief and sadness as a component of depression gives the medical and psychiatric industry an easier, sanctioned way to dispense medications when grief becomes too much to for a person to handle.
+Concern and disagreement were brought to the forefront as some professionals felt the inclusion of grief and sadness as a component of depression gives the medical and psychiatric industry an easier, sanctioned way to dispense medications when grief becomes too much to for a person to handle.

 The sadness and sorrow of grief can look similar to the sadness associated with depression.
 The dilemma arises when determining if someone experiencing the loss of a loved one is grieving or needs to be diagnosed as depressed?

 In most cases the depression, sadness and symptoms of grief such as sleeplessness, fatigue, isolation and difficulty concentrating to name a few, subside over time.